History

 1955 – 70

-In the early 1950’s Great Neck Road was paved, creating a new thoroughfare for traffic and stores.
+In the early 1950’s Great Neck Road was introduced, creating a new thoroughfare for traffic and stores.
 The fireman’s fairs ended as new office buildings occupied open fields.
 New shops including Jahn’s ice-cream parlor opened.
-During the next 15 years more Jewish residents moved into the area, so that by 1963 almost half of the population was Jewish.
-Young children were no longer the only Jewish students in local schools.
+During the next fifteen years, more Jewish residents moved into the area so that by 1963, almost half of the population was Jewish and young children were no longer the only Jewish students attending local schools.

-At the same time there were growing concerns among local residents.
-The Cold War brought frequent public alerts and bomb shelters were within easy reach.
+At the same time, there were growing concerns among local residents.
+The Cold War brought frequent public alerts and bomb shelters that could be easily accessed.
 Other issues included the growth of apartment buildings.
-In September 1955 the Great Neck Democratic Club held a forum on apartments, claiming they threatened the community.
+In September 1955, the Great Neck Democratic Club held a forum on apartments, claiming they threatened the community.
 Club president Bertram Harnett said “unless this trend is checked, it is obviously going to lead to steadily increasing problems of traffic, school construction, water supply and policing….”

-Many of the new buildings during the 1960s were marked departures from its earlier historical neighbors.
-The most famous was the Chase Manhattan Bank built in 1961.
+Many of the new buildings during the 1960s were marked departures from their historic counterparts.
+The most famous of these was the Chase Manhattan Bank built in 1961.
 Architects Benjamin Thompson and Paul Dietrich of The Architect’s Collaborative (TAC), founded by Walter Gropius, designed the landmark bank.
 Their concept was that banks should go back to “looking and acting like banks,” rather than “supermarkets or shoe salons.”
-The bank, the first suburban branch of a New York City-based bank, featured glass door entrances and walls, drive-in teller service and a community room.
-According to local residents it was not well received.
-However it received awards from the American Institute of Architects and other professional architects.
+The bank was the first suburban Chase branch in Nassau County, and featured a modern classical temple design incorporating concrete columns under a coffered roof, large display windows and glass entry doors alternating with brick walls, drive-up teller service and a community room.
+Although it was not initially embraced by local residents upon opening, it did garner praise from the American Institute of Architects and other professional designers.
+By the end of the 1960s, a new style of architecture known as Brutalism had emerged in select areas of the Village.
+This style celebrated the sculptural qualities of concrete and became a popular style for mid-rise, multi-story, mixed-use office buildings.